What is US Naval Academy Summer Seminar?

 On Sunday afternoon, students have the ability to take their Candidate Fitness Assessment (CFA).
-Although this activity is voluntary, it is highly suggested the students take it here.
-If a student believes that can preform better, they can retake the assessment at home.
+Although this activity is voluntary, it is highly suggested the students take it here since it is a mandatory part of the application to attend the United States Naval Academy.
+If a student believes that can perform better, they can retake the assessment at home.

 The CFA consists of six events:

 - Pull-ups (men or women) or the Flex-Arm Hang (for women)

 The official Sea Trials is a capstone event for Naval Academy Plebes (freshmen), it is 14 hours of rigorous physical and mental challenges that end their first year.
 After Sea Trials, they are no longer considered plebes.

 NASS Sea Trials is a much milder version that has a lot more smiles and laughter.
 Students complete obstacle course, team courses, swimming, physical challenges, and water events.